matthew73210/custom-ha-addons/pymc-repeater-console/README.md

 The same persistent directory holds `identity.key`, `repeater.db`, `metrics.rrd`, SQLite WAL files, Glass certificates, and other pyMC history/cache files.
 If an older install has runtime files in `/data/pymc-repeater`, the wrapper migrates them into `/config/pymc-repeater` on startup without overwriting newer persistent files or an existing persistent `config.yaml`.

-Edit `/config/pymc-repeater/config.yaml` to configure radio type, node name, location, logging, KISS serial settings, `pymc_tcp`, Glass, storage, and other pyMC Repeater runtime settings.
+Edit `/config/pymc-repeater/config.yaml` to configure radio type, node name, location, logging, KISS serial settings, `pymc_usb`, `pymc_tcp`, Glass, storage, and other pyMC Repeater runtime settings.
 Use the Home Assistant **Network** settings only for add-on port mappings such as the companion frame server.

 The app intentionally has no Home Assistant UI options for pyMC Repeater runtime settings.
-Values such as node name, coordinates, country, radio type, radio frequency, KISS serial settings, `pymc_tcp`, Glass, admin password, logging, and raw config YAML belong in `/config/pymc-repeater/config.yaml`.
+Values such as node name, coordinates, country, radio type, radio frequency, KISS serial settings, `pymc_usb` serial paths, remote TCP/IP hosts and ports, `pymc_tcp`, Glass, admin password, logging, and raw config YAML belong in `/config/pymc-repeater/config.yaml`.

 If Home Assistant Supervisor logs warnings about old options such as `node_name`, `radio_type`, `frequency_hz`, `pymc_tcp_host`, or `config_yaml`, those warnings are stale saved add-on options from an older version.
 They are not options supported by the current wrapper.
 Reset or re-save the add-on configuration in Home Assistant, or reinstall the add-on if needed, and keep the runtime settings in `/config/pymc-repeater/config.yaml`.